stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

 getting processed because they exceed one or more of the block limits, and are therefore not included by miners.

-Here are some relevant results from a [recent analysis](https://github.com/blockstack/stacks-blockchain/discussions/2883) of block data:

-* Average number of "events" per block: 34.9.
-This is lower than the demands of many workloads and also lower than the theoretical maximum one would expect.
-* Of all transactions that exceed some cost dimension (see SIP-006 for a description of all cost dimensions), ~80% exceed the `runtime` limit and ~18% exceed the `read_count` limits.
+One relevant results from a [recent analysis](https://github.com/blockstack/stacks-blockchain/discussions/2883) of block data: of all transactions that exceed some cost dimension (see SIP-006 for a description of all cost dimensions), ~80% exceed the `runtime` limit and ~18% exceed the `read_count` limits.

 In the last few months, the [clarity-benchmarking](https://github.com/blockstack/clarity-benchmarking)